Omaha Symphony: About

-New Music
+New music

+On 17 March 2023, the Omaha Symphony performed a world premiere of Grammy award-nominated composer Andy Akiho's composition written to honor visual artist and Omaha icon Jun Kaneko.
+Commissioned by the Omaha Symphony, the work incorporated Kaneko's sculptures on stage, which Akiho played as percussive instruments.

+The world premiere performance was recorded and released as an album in September 2023.
+The album received three Grammy nominations in 2024: Best Classical Instrumental Solo, Best Classical Compendium, and Best Contemporary Classical Composition.

+The orchestra joined a consortium of thirteen American orchestras to commission and premiere a work by Grammy Award-nominated composer Zhou Tian, in commemoration of the 150th anniversary of the completion of the Transcontinental Railroad.
+Transcend, a three-movement symphonic work, opened the orchestra's 2019/20 season conducted by music director Thomas Wilkins on 21–22 September 2019.
+In its review, Omaha World-Herald called the work "A stroke of genius...The audience approved of the premiere with a standing ovation."

-The orchestra commissioned and performed the world premiere of the Grammy award-winning composer Michael Daugherty's Trail of Tears Flute Concerto.
-Flautist Amy Porter performed the work with the Omaha orchestra at its premiere on March 26, 2010.
+The orchestra commissioned and performed the world premiere of the Grammy award-winning composer Michael Daugherty's Trail of Tears flute concerto.
+Flautist Amy Porter performed the work with the Omaha Orchestra at its premiere on 26 March 2010.

 The orchestra commissioned the 2005 Joan Tower work Purple Rhapsody, which the Omaha Symphony also performed in a world premiere in Columbus, Ohio.

-In 1978, the orchestra performed the U.S. premiere of Henry Cowell's 1928 Piano Concerto under the baton of then-Music Director Thomas Briccetti.
+In 1978, the orchestra performed the U.S. premiere of Henry Cowell's 1928 Piano Concerto conducted by then-music director Thomas Briccetti.

 The symphony each year sponsors the Omaha Symphony New Music Symposium, an international call for new works.
 In 2012, Pulitzer Prize and Grammy-winning composer William Bolcom judged new works and offered master classes for those selected to participate.
 The Omaha Symphony Guild sponsors the symposium, and pays the expenses of those chosen to participate.
 Pulitzer Prize-winning composer Joseph Schwantner also has mentored the participating new music composers.
 The top prize comes with a $3,000 stipend and a recorded performance with the Omaha Symphony's Chamber Orchestra.

 The orchestra each year also plays host to the Omaha Symphony Conductors Symposium, which exposes young conductors from around the world to masters of the craft.